A Hamiltonian, post-Born, three-dimensional, on-the-fly ray tracing algorithm for gravitational lensing

 and $\bfv$ is the \emph{transverse} peculiar velocity of the photon. \Cref{eqn:eom1} is simply a geometric relation in the deflection tangent: $- r d\bftheta / d\chi = \bfv / c$.
 The second and third terms in \cref{eqn:eom3} correspond to the Shapiro and the geometric time delay, respectively. $\bftheta$ has the unit of angle while $\bfeta$ has the unit of length\footnote{They are actually conjugate variables in a separable Hamiltonian and relates to the Fermat action as shown in \cref{app:symp}.
 In fact, the time delay terms can also be seen easily from the separable Hamiltonian.}.
 The initial conditions are given by

-To arrive at these EOMs, we have used the flat-sky (small angle) approximation and kept $\npot/c^2$, $\grad\npot/c^2$, and $\bfv/c$ to first order.
+To arrive at these EOMs, we have used the flat-sky (small angle) approximation, kept $\npot/c^2$, $\grad\npot/c^2$, and assumed $(\bfv/c)^2$ is of $\order(\npot/c^2$).
 We have also used the comoving distances instead of conformal time to parameterize the photon trajectory.
 The two are related by \cref{eqn:eom3}, where the second term is the Shapiro time delay.
 However, we will not consider the time delay correction in our study.